MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 - SAN and NAS systems provide their own availability guarantees.

 In this model, the compute and storage scales independently from one another.
-For example, if you need more processing or memory resources to host your VMs (CPU or RAM), you can add more compute nodes or clusters without adding more storage.
+For example, if you need more processing or memory resources to host your VMs (CPU or RAM), you can add more compute nodes to the cluster or create new clusters without adding more storage.
 Each compute cluster can contain between 1 and 64 nodes.

 You can scale storage independently from the compute cluster.
 Storage cluster scaling is vendor-specific.
 Contact your vendors to understand how the storage solution they offer can scale.